-Camp is not to be seen as a place for dying children.
-Compassion and understanding are appropriate responses to these children whose lives have been disrupted, but not pity.
+The camp is not to be seen as a place for dying children.
+Compassion and understanding are appropriate responses to these children whose lives have been disrupted but not pitiful.
 It is simply defeatist and counterproductive to ground camp in a "last chance for fun" philosophy.
 This does not mean we should lose sight of the fact that some children will not be coming back, but this realization should provide the motivation for that extra effort it takes to risk sharing ourselves, and to really work at making the program a success.